CompVis/stable-diffusion/README.md

 ## Changes

+* v1.03 (22 August 2022)
+   * The original txt2img and img2img scripts from the CompViz repository have been moved into a subfolder named "orig_scripts", to reduce confusion.

 * v1.02 (21 August 2022)
     * A copy of the prompt and all of its switches and options is now stored in the corresponding image in a tEXt metadata field named "Dream".
 You can read the prompt using scripts/images2prompt.py,